msg-byu/getting-started/README.md

 ```

 Where the 'name' variable has be replaced by a name you'll remember
-(for the rest of the walk through the name I will be using is
+(for the rest of the walk-through the name I will be using is
 demo).
 This command creates a docker container with the name you
 specify and opens an interactive bash terminal of the docker
 image.
 The '--rm' flag means that when you exit the interactive